Syntax tree queries using Tree-sitter#

 Tree-sitter aims to be:

-• General enough to parse any programming language
+- General enough to parse any programming language

-• Fast enough to parse on every keystroke in a text editor
+- Fast enough to parse on every keystroke in a text editor

-• Robust enough to provide useful results even in the presence of syntax errors
+- Robust enough to provide useful results even in the presence of syntax errors

-• Dependency-free so that the runtime library (which is written in pure C) can be embedded in any application
+- Dependency-free so that the runtime library (which is written in pure C) can be embedded in any application

 Tree-sitter in Knut#

-• Inspecting the concrete syntax tree generated by Tree-sitter using the "Tree-sitter Inspector".
+- Inspecting the concrete syntax tree generated by Tree-sitter using the "Tree-sitter Inspector".

-• Running Tree-sitter Queries
+- Running Tree-sitter Queries

 See the QueryMatch documentation for more details of how to use this class.

-Compared to the language server, Tree-sitter is a lot more resistant to errors and works well, even if the current code would not compile.
+Compared to a language server, Tree-sitter is a lot more resistant to errors and works well, even if the current code would not compile.
 For this reason many Knut functions internally rely on Tree-sitter instead of the language server.
 This may result in false-positives though, as Tree-sitter only works on a syntax level and doesn't understand the high-level structures of the code.
 Tree-sitter will especially struggle if symbols are overloaded, as all references may be picked up.

 Writing Tree-sitter queries#